chencyc123/sts4/Live-Application-Information.md

 $ cf ssh my-app-name -L 33333:localhost:33333
 ```

 This will create an SSH session and open a bash prompt connected to the remote app.
-As long as this session is left open JMX for that app can now be accessed on the local port (33333 in the example).
-You can verify that this worked correctly by attempting to connect to the remote with a tool like jconsole using command `jconsole localhost:33333`.
+As long as this session is left open, JMX for that app can now be accessed on the local port (33333 in the example).

+Note: Due to some implementation details of JMX, you *must* use matching local and remote port numbers (both are 33333 in the example).
+If you attempt to change the local port without also changing the remote port to the same number, then it will not be possible to establish a JMX connection over the resulting SSH tunnel.

+You can verify your tunnel is setup correctly by attempting to connect to the remote JVM with `jconsole` using this command `jconsole localhost:33333`.

 **Step 3: Configure the Editor